dguest/dans-awesome-pack/README.md

 ==================

 This is a list of Dan-tools that you might find useful.
 They are pretty bash-heavy because I like fast things and tab-complete.
-There are also python scripts, but I don't like dependencies, so nothing in here should depend on more than one library.
+I don't like dependencies, so nothing in here should depend on more than one library.

-I try to push my neat C++ and python stuff into other places, maybe I'll make a list of that somewhere else.

 Anyway, this contains:

  - `git-fatlas`: A utility to help with sparse checkouts.
 It's better than the other ones, I swear.
  - `_h5ls`: tab complete for h5ls.
 It's cool, cause it's not slow.
-God ROOT is so slow...
+ROOT is so slow...
  - `pandamonium`: check yer grid jobs from yer laptop!

 At some point I'll add: